 Not only are the Perth Hills home to some amazing cafes, restaurants and sights, they also offer up plenty of wine, cider and sparkling to cheers with your mates.
 The tough job will be finding a designated driver to get your up there.

 Here are the best wineries and cideries to check out next time you’re Hills bound.

 Plume Estate Vineyard

-Perched above their glorious vines, the restaurant at Plume Estate Vineyard is dishing up some delectable delights.
-Think Italian meatballs served on a creamy lemon white bean puree and grilled Fremantle sardines with gremolata.
+Perched above their glorious vines, the restaurant at Plume Estate Vineyard is dishing up some delectable tapas delights.
+Think marinated mushrooms served on a creamy white bean puree and grilled Fremantle sardines with gremolata.
 Pair those with a pinot noir, ladera, sparkling rose or shiraz and you’re good to go!

 Our very own slice of Margaret River in the Hills, Fairbrossen Winery is the place to go if you’re in the mood to sip some vino.
 They’ve got loads of different wines to try, as well as brekkies, lunches and cheeseboards made with fresh and local produce.

 Carldenn Homestead Wines

 While you’re in the area, definitely swing by Carldenn Homestead’s cellar door and pick up a case of their vino.
 They’ve got everything from semillon and chardonnay to Prosecco and merlot, plus a pretty smooth tawny port, if you’re into that kinda thing.